realProgramming09/RetrOS/README.md

 # **WELCOME TO RETROS 0.0.1!**
 This is an operating system written in a few months by a 16 y/o who likes osdev.
-(If you don't see anything, I'm struggling to commit everything, first time using git)

 **FEATURES:**
 -     Monolithic kernel